The SAT Grammar Rules That Show Up Most Often (And How to Stop Missing Them)

 Punctuation: The Most Tested Category

-Punctuation questions — commas, semicolons, colons, dashes, and apostrophes — make up a large share of the grammar questions on the digital SAT.
-The good news is that punctuation follows strict, learnable rules.
-The bad news is that most students learned these rules loosely and have a lot of “sounds right” habits to unlearn.
+Punctuation questions cover commas, semicolons, colons, dashes, and apostrophes, and they make up a large share of the grammar on the digital SAT.
+Punctuation follows strict, learnable rules.
+The catch is that most students picked them up loosely along the way and have a lot of “sounds right” habits to unlearn.

-Commas are the single most tested punctuation mark.
-The SAT tests nine distinct comma rules, including when to use a comma with a coordinating conjunction (only when joining two independent clauses), when to set off non-essential clauses, and when commas are flat-out wrong.
-The trap the test sets most often is placing a comma before “and” when the second half of the sentence isn’t a complete clause — “She studied hard, and passed the exam” is wrong because “passed the exam” has no subject of its own.
+Commas are by far the most tested punctuation mark.
+The SAT tests nine distinct comma rules: when to use one with a coordinating conjunction (only when joining two independent clauses), when to set off non-essential clauses, and, surprisingly often, when not to use one at all.
+The trap the test runs most: a comma before “and” when the second half of the sentence isn’t a complete clause.
+“She studied hard, and passed the exam” is wrong because “passed the exam” has no subject of its own.

 Semicolons are simpler than most students think.
-A semicolon can only connect two independent clauses — two parts that could each stand alone as complete sentences.
-If you replace the semicolon with a period and both halves still work, the semicolon is correct.
-If one half is a phrase or dependent clause, the semicolon is wrong.
-That’s the entire rule.
+A semicolon can only connect two independent clauses, meaning two parts that could each stand alone as complete sentences.
+Replace the semicolon with a period: if both halves still work as sentences, the semicolon’s correct.
+If one half is a phrase or a dependent clause, the semicolon’s wrong.
+There isn’t more to the rule than that, which is why our semicolons and sentence boundaries drill is one of the higher-payoff places to spend an hour.
+If you find the rule clicking, our second semicolons drill is the natural next step.

-Colons follow an equally clean rule: whatever comes before the colon must be a complete sentence.
-Students frequently write things like “My goals are: to finish early and sleep well” — but “My goals are” is not a complete sentence, so the colon is wrong.
-Cover everything before the colon and ask whether it can stand alone.
-If not, remove the colon or restructure.
+Colons follow an equally clean rule: whatever comes before the colon has to be a complete sentence on its own.
+Students frequently write things like “My goals are: to finish early and sleep well.”
+But “My goals are” isn’t a complete sentence, so the colon’s wrong.
+The check is to cover everything before the colon and ask whether it could stand alone.
+If not, drop the colon or restructure.
+Practice this in our colons and dashes drill, then push yourself with drill 2.

 Dashes trip students up because they look like commas but work differently.
-When two dashes interrupt mid-sentence, they must work as a matched pair — whatever opens the interruption with a dash must close it with a dash.
+Two dashes interrupting mid-sentence have to work as a matched pair: whatever opens the interruption with a dash must close it with one too.
 You can’t open with a dash and close with a comma.
-A single dash at the end of a clause introduces an elaboration or surprise, functioning similarly to a colon.
+A single dash at the end of a clause introduces an elaboration or a surprise, and it functions a lot like a colon in that position.

-Apostrophes come down to three things: singular possession (add ‘s, always, even for words ending in s), plural possession (add just an apostrophe after the s for regular plurals), and the its/it’s distinction — one of the most frequently tested traps on the entire test.
+Apostrophes come down to three things: singular possession (add ‘s, always, even for words ending in s), plural possession (just an apostrophe after the s for regular plurals), and the its/it’s distinction.
+That last one is among the most frequently tested traps on the entire test.
 “It’s” always means “it is” or “it has.”
 “Its” is possessive and never takes an apostrophe.
-Substitute “it is” whenever you see “it’s” — if the sentence falls apart, drop the apostrophe.
+Substitute “it is” wherever you see “it’s.”
+If the sentence breaks, drop the apostrophe.

 Verb Agreement: Harder Than It Looks

 Subject-verb agreement seems basic until the SAT starts hiding the subject.
-The test’s favorite technique is to insert a long prepositional phrase between the subject and verb so that students match the verb to the wrong noun.
-“The list of requirements are long” sounds fine because “requirements” is right next to “are” — but the subject is “list,” which is singular, so the correct verb is “is.”
-The fix: mentally cross out everything between the subject and verb and check the agreement in isolation.
+The favorite technique: insert a long prepositional phrase between the subject and the verb so students match the verb to the wrong noun.
+“The list of requirements are long” sounds fine because “requirements” is sitting right next to “are.”
+But the subject is “list,” which is singular, so the correct verb is “is.”
+Mentally cross out everything between the subject and the verb and check the agreement in isolation.
+The verb tense and form drill is built around this kind of question, and drill 2 gives you a second pass on the pattern.

-The test also exploits inverted sentences that start with “there” or “here.”
-In “There is three main reasons for the delay,” the subject isn’t “there” — it’s “reasons,” which is plural.
+The test also leans on inverted sentences that start with “there” or “here.”
+In “There is three main reasons for the delay,” the subject isn’t “there.”
+It’s “reasons,” which is plural.
 Flip the sentence: “Three main reasons are there.”
-Now the agreement is obvious.
+The agreement issue jumps out.

 Collective nouns are another reliable trap.
 On the SAT, words like team, committee, group, and jury are always treated as singular in American English.
 “The committee have reached their decision” is wrong; “the committee has reached its decision” is correct.